PURA. Purism In Antiquity: Theories Of Language in Greek Atticist Lexica and their Legacy

 κακκάβᾳ ζέουσα Cullhed–Olson : κακκάβα ζέουσα Stallbaum : (ἐν) κακκάβῃ ζεούσῃ Ath.
 8.338a (cod.
 As) : (ἐν) κακκάβᾳ ζεούσᾳ Ath.338a (cod.
 A), Ath.
 Epit.
 8.338a (the translation has been modified following the last reading) | Cf. Ael.Dion. ο 20: ὄμφαξ· θηλυκῶς <Ἀττικοί, ἀρσενικῶς Ἴωνες>.

-Aelius Dionysius (κ 4), noting in passing how certain words are used with various grammatical genders, says the following: κακκάβη is a feminine form of κάκκαβος (‘three-legged pot’), which is also found in Athenaeus in ‘a boiling κακκάβα’ (Ath.
+Aelius Dionysius (κ 4), noting in passing how certain words are used with different grammatical genders, says the following: κακκάβη is a feminine form of κάκκαβος (‘three-legged pot’), which is also found in Athenaeus in ‘a boiling κακκάβα’ (Ath.
 8.338a).
 So too in the case of ἁρπάγη, the implement they use to bring up water-jars from wells, as well as ἡ βῶλος (‘clod of earth’) and ἡ ὕαλος (‘glass’) and ἡ φάρυγξ (‘throat’) and ἡ στρύχνος (a plant) and ἡ χάραξ, meaning a vine prop, whereas the masculine ὁ χάραξ means a battle entrenchment.
 Also feminine are ἡ τύλη, meaning the bulge in the throat (i.e. the Adam’s apple), and ἡ ὄμφαξ (‘unripe grape’) […].
 (Transl.
 Cullhed–Olson 2022, 91, slightly modified).

 C. Loci classici, other relevant texts